 These are just a few strategies to keep in mind.
 It’s all about showing employees how valued they are and how much they’ll love your company culture.

 Turnover + Engagement = Success

 The issue in measuring turnover and attrition is that they are past-measured metrics.
 That is, they aren’t measured until after the fact.
 If 20 people leave your business in a year that need to be replaced, and you have 100 employees total, that’s a 20% turnover rate.
 But that’s 20% too late.
 Utilizing the metrics of turnover to help increase engagement.
 On the other hand, it will ensure that companies can use engagement surveys to gather actionable information.

 The best way to use your turnover metrics is to consider the different angles involved.
 For example, were certain management styles in place during periods of high turnover?
 Were bad hiring practices used?
 It’s about more than just figuring out how many people left.
 It’s about figuring out why they left so that you can fix the problem(s).

 When you add engagement surveys to the equation, you will find several actionable insights.
 Were high-turnover teams experiencing a lot of loss for a certain reason?
 What criteria caused lower engagement scores and affected turnover?
 It’s all about using the data together to come up with the best solutions.

 Essentially, employers need to stay on the pulse of the engagement and employee culture to ensure that employees don’t leave.
 This will improve turnover and help you identify retention issues.

 A Proactive Approach Is Better

-Take advantage of the tools out there to monitor engagement, performance reviews, and career development so that you can give your organization the competitive edge when it comes to keeping top industry talent on your payroll.
-Being able to react in real-time can impact turnover rates and that’s a win for any business today.
+Take advantage of the tools out there to monitor engagement, performance reviews, and career development so that you can give your organization a competitive edge when it comes to keeping top industry talent on your payroll.
+Being able to react in real-time can impact turnover rates, and that’s a win for any business today.